Skip to main content

 Anglo American Platinum (ANGPY), the world’s largest platinum producer, has a lower rhodium-to-platinum ratio in its production mix but still generates meaningful revenue from rhodium.
 Anglo American’s corporate restructuring (parent Anglo American plc’s strategic review) adds an additional layer of uncertainty around the PGM assets’ future ownership structure.

-Outlook: Structurally Bearish, Supply-Disruption Optionality
+Outlook: Structurally Downside pressure, Supply-Disruption Optionality

-The medium-term outlook for rhodium is structurally bearish.
+The medium-term outlook for rhodium is structurally weaker.
 The demand destruction from EV penetration is not a theory — it is occurring in real time and accelerating.
 The automotive industry’s transition away from internal combustion engines represents a secular headwind that will progressively reduce rhodium’s addressable market over the next 5–15 years.

 A reasonable price scenario for rhodium envisions continued erosion toward $3,000–$4,000/oz by 2028 as EV penetration moves through 25–30%, with the potential for sub-$2,000/oz by the early 2030s if EV adoption follows current trajectory curves.
 The end state — a world where ICE vehicles are a minority of new sales — implies rhodium demand falling to perhaps 400,000–500,000 oz/year, a level that would necessitate significant mine closures and could ultimately establish a much lower, cost-of-production-driven price floor.

 The primary counterargument — and the reason for Medium rather than High confidence — is supply disruption risk.
-South African PGM supply is fragile, and a major disruption (extended power outages, labor unrest, or policy-driven mine closures) could trigger violent short-term price spikes even within a bearish secular trend.
+South African PGM supply is fragile, and a major disruption (extended power outages, labor unrest, or policy-driven mine closures) could trigger violent short-term price spikes even within a weaker secular trend.
 The 2021 spike to $29,800 was fundamentally a supply squeeze rather than a demand story, and similar episodes remain possible.

 Share X / Twitter LinkedIn Email

-Methodology
+Methodology footnote

 How to read this Impact Map

-CommodityNode Signal Reports combine directional sensitivity, supply-chain structure, category overlap, and linked thematic context.
-Treat the percentages and correlations as research signals designed to accelerate deeper diligence, not as financial advice.
+CommodityNode Research Reports combine directional sensitivity, supply-chain structure, category overlap, and linked thematic context.
+Treat the percentages and correlations as research indicators designed to accelerate deeper diligence, not as financial advice.
 Read our full methodology.

 Stay Informed

-Weekly Commodity Signal Digest
+Weekly Commodity Research Digest

-Every Monday: the 3 most actionable commodity signals, biggest supply disruptions, and key events to watch.
+Every Monday: the 3 most important commodity risk moves, biggest supply disruptions, and key events to watch.
 Free, no spam.

 No spam.
 Unsubscribe anytime.

-✓ Weekly signals ✓ Disruption alerts ✓ Key events calendar
+✓ Weekly research notes ✓ Disruption alerts ✓ Key events calendar